13 Fun Things to Do in Atlantic City

 Even if you are not staying at one of the 2002 rooms of the Borgata, New Jersey’s largest hotel, you can still have fun here.

-If gambling is not your thing, you can try out the 11 high-end restaurants at the Borgata, including Old Homestead Steak House, Japanese destination restaurant Izakaya, and Angeline, and Italian restaurant from James Beard Award winner Michael Symon.
+If gambling is not your thing, you can try out the 11 high-end restaurants at the Borgata, including Old Homestead Steak House and Angeline, an Italian restaurant from James Beard Award winner Michael Symon.
 Plus, there’s a spa, salon, and event center with live entertainment.
+We love the comfortable rooms here, so it’s our choice most of the time we’re in town.

 Seek out local street art